pureconfig/pureconfig/modules/javax/README.md

 ## Example

-Load a KerberosPrincipal into a configuration:
+To load a KerberosPrincipal into a configuration, we need a class to hold our configuration:

 ```scala
 import javax.security.auth.kerberos.KerberosPrincipal